(No ratings)

 If someone begins to show signs of stroke, contact emergency services and call 9-1-1 immediately since blood flow must be restored as soon as possible to help avoid significant brain damage.
 If an ambulance takes the person to the hospital, paramedics can initiate stroke treatment as soon as the patient enters the ambulance, allowing for more prompt medical intervention and care.

-She has a state license in Maryland.
+She is certified by the Board Certification: National Commission on Certification of Physician Assistants and has a state license in Maryland.

 Licensed In: Maryland